-The Agricultural Industry Advisory Council (AIAC) provides the Minister for Agriculture and Water Resources with information, advice and recommendations on contemporary issues affecting Australia’s agricultural, fishing and forestry sectors.
-It also functions as the Deputy Prime Minister’s advisory council to support the government’s deregulation agenda (reduction of red tape).
+The Agricultural Industry Advisory Council (AIAC) provides the minister with information, advice and recommendations on contemporary issues affecting Australia’s agricultural, fishing and forestry sectors.
+Further details can be found in the AIAC terms of reference.

 Indonesia–Australia Partnership on Food Security in the Red Meat and Cattle Sector

 The Indonesia–Australia Partnership on Food Security in the Red Meat and Cattle Sector brings together Australian and Indonesian government and industry with the aim of improving joint competitiveness and prospects for long term investment.
 The partnership also aims to improve trade between Indonesia and Australia as part of a globally competitive supply chain in red meat and cattle.

 Industry consultative committees discuss specific industry issues to ensure efficient and effective service delivery.

 Inspector-General of Biosecurity (IGB) provides assurance of the ongoing integrity of Australia’s biosecurity risk management systems through independent evaluation and verification.
 The IGB reports directly to the minister.

 The interim Inspector-General of Live Animal Exports (IGLAE) is conducting an independent review of Australia's live animal exports regulatory practice and systems.
 The IGLAE reports directly to the minister.

 The Australian Government provides funding to not-for-profit, portfolio-related companies, including: